JohnLCaron/rlauxe/README.md

 * All audits go to hand count when phantomPct gets close to the margin, as they should.
 * See [effect of Phantoms on samples needed](docs/ClcaErrors.md#phantom-ballots) to see how many extra ballots are needed for each phantom ballot sampled.

-# Estimating Sample Batch sizes
+# Estimating Audit Round sample sizes

 Audits are usually done in rounds.
 For each round, for each contest, we estimate the number of ballots needed to statistically prove the contest outcome.
 This generates a specific set of ballots needed for the round.
 The auditors track down where those ballots are, hand audit them,